hellerve/blog/wip/Scheme_Macros_VIII:_Green_Threads.md

 `chan:select` will need to be recursive, both right away and on-demand; call other macros; and have multiple rules.
 Before we start I want to acknowledge that it is quite a bit of code—about 30 lines—, and it took me a while to write it and get it right.
-There is nothing wrong with you if you take some time to understand it—I banged my head against it for quite a bit of time.
+There is nothing wrong if you take some time to understand it—I banged my head on it for quite a while.

 Let’s start with our simplest case: having just one channel and a corresponding function to execute.